 Hackers work day and night trying to break into even the most secure of systems.
 As a web developer, the last thing we want is to hear, “My website has been hacked.”
 The sad truth is that no system is 100% secure.
 However, WordPress content management system (CMS) has found a way to curb hackers by reporting and implementing fixes quickly.

-WordPress has over 75 million installs world wide and is backed by thousands of developers, hosting providers, hobbyists all reporting vulnerabilities in their WordPress installs.
+WordPress has over 75 million installs worldwide and is backed by thousands of developers, hosting providers, and hobbyists all reporting vulnerabilities in their WordPress installs.
 Should you find a vulnerability, simply open a topic on the WordPress.org support forum.
 Once the team at WordPress is notified, members of their development team start working on the fix immediately.

 This article doesn’t come close to covering the other things to consider when securing a website.
 While this post is primarily about WordPress, many of the suggestions could be applied to any website CMS.